 Spanish Square (Piazza di Spagna) is one of the most famous squares in Rome.
 It is located in a strategic position and connects to some of the most famous luxury shopping streets such as Via Condotti and Via del Babuino.
 These streets are lined by designer shops with such prestigious names as Valentino, Dior, Missoni, Gucci and Dolce & Gabbana.
 Thanks to its architectural grandeur, Piazza di Spagna also makes an excellent location for hosting grand scale events and as a perfect setting for the film industry.

 However, Piazza di Spagna is not just an attractive location; it is also a place rich in history and architecture.
 The most prominent building is the Church of Trinita dei Monti which is located at the foot of the Pincio hill, overlooking the Scalinata Della Trinità dei Monti (Spanish Steps) and the Piazza di Spagna.
 The Church is the result of the relationship between San Francesco di Paola and King Charles VIII of France and subsequently with King Louis XII.
 Work began in 1502 and ended in 1519 and the facade of the Church (by Giacomo Della Porta and Domenico Fontana) has two symmetrical side towers and an obvious French influence.
 The interior has a single nave with a large number of chapels on each side.
 The Church is separated from the steps by the Obelisk Sallustiano which is located right in front of the Church and was inaugurated by Pope Pius VI in 1789.
-This obelisk is one of 13 in Rome which was built during the Roman Empire as direct imitations of Egyptian obelisks.

 The monumental stairway was built around 1723 at the wishes of Pope Benedict XIII.
 It was funded by the French and designed by Francesco De Sanctis and Alessandro Specchi.
 The magnificent stairway consists of more than 135 steps and was first used for the Jubilee of 1725.
 The function of this staircase is to link the Bourbon Spanish Embassy, after which the square is named, to the Church of Trinita dei Monti.